Kmaldonado18/portfolio_optimization/alpaca_project/notes.md

 found s&p 500 ratios on quandl

-unsure if we can pull sector data for free on quandl
+unsure if we can pull sector data for free on quandl, so I pulled 10 years of historical data online and exported to csv...

 ----